Wreck of 17th-century royal warship found off UK coast

-LONDON (AP) — Excavators and historians are telling the world about the discovery of the wreck of a royal warship that sank in 1682 while carrying the future king James Stuart.
+LONDON (AP) — Explorers and historians are telling the world about the discovery of the wreck of a royal warship that sank in 1682 while carrying a future king of England, Ireland and Scotland.

-The HMS Gloucester ran aground while navigating sandbanks off the town of Great Yarmouth on the eastern English coast.
+The HMS Gloucester, traveling from southern England to Scotland, ran aground while navigating sandbanks off the town of Great Yarmouth on the eastern English coast.
 It sank within an hour, killing an estimated 130 to 250 crew and passengers.

-James survived.
+James Stuart, the son of King Charles I, survived.
 He went on to reign as King James II of England and Ireland, and as James VII of Scotland from 1685 to 1688, when he was deposed by the Glorious Revolution.

 The wreck of the Gloucester was found in 2007 by brothers Julian and Lincoln Barnwell and others after a four-year search.
 It was firmly identified in 2012 with discovery of the ship’s bell.